getappmap/appmap-js/docs/reference/appmap-python.md

 ### @appmap.labels

-The [AppMap data format](https://github.com/getappmap/appmap) provides for class and function `labels`, which can be used to enhance the AppMap visualizations, and to programatically analyze the data.
+The [AppMap Data Format](https://github.com/getappmap/appmap) provides for class and function `labels`, which can be used to enhance the AppMap Diagrams, and to programmatically analyze the data.

 You can apply function labels using the `appmap.labels` decorator in your Python code.
 To apply a label to a function, decorate the function with `@appmap.labels`.